ThePHPAvengers/UUID/README.md

 # package-skeleton

-Create PSR-0/4 compliant packages and projects easily with this skeleton
+A php PSR-0/4 compliant skeleton package, pre-configured with phpunit + coverage

-Comes pre configured to work with phpunit out the box
+Comes pre configured with phpunit and travis ci out the box

-Run PHPUnit

-Open a Terminal
+# Install

+    $ git clone git@github.com:jkirkby91/package-skeleton.git .
+    $ rm -Rf .git
+    $ rm composer.json
+    $ mv composer.json.dist composer.json
+    $ git init

-cd to your project root
+Next you need to rename your package namespaces
+    lib/AppNameSpace to lib/YourApp
+    lib/AppNameSpace/AppclassName to lib/YourApp/YourClassName

+Then the same with the test directory.
+These namespaces need to match but appending 'Test' to the name
+    Tests/AppNameSpaceTest to Tests/YourAppTest
+    Tests/AppNameSpace/AppclassNameTest to Tests/YourApp/YourClassNameTest

+# PHPunit tests

-run
+To run php unit tests

+    $ phpunit

+To run php unit tests with coverage

+    $ phpunit --coverage-html coverage

+# Composer Scripts

+To help with mundane tasks, there are some pre-configured composer scripts to speed up repetative tasks

+    $ composer gaa
+runs the $ git add --all command

     $ composer pu
+runs a standard phpunit test

+    $ composer pu-coverage
+runs a phpunit test with coverage

 and you will see the outcome of your tests